roman-milk/roman-milk.github.io/tastes-like-candy.md

+===

- ****** Tastes Like Candy Ch.
-03 ****** byTheTalkMan© Needless to say, a couple hours later, we would be walking out of the mall, bags full of new things for me, shaking my butt as I walked next to Daddy, making all the old wives look at me with disgust while their men looked for a peek of my thong under my tiny dress.
+Needless to say, a couple hours later, we would be walking out of the mall, bags full of new things for me, shaking my butt as I walked next to Daddy, making all the old wives look at me with disgust while their men looked for a peek of my thong under my tiny dress.
 And, needless to say, me and Daddy would be so hot for each other that he would spend the rest of the day pounding the ever-loving shit out of me.

  At this point, we were more than just a daddy and a daughter.
 We were basically boyfriend and girlfriend.
 Naughty lovers.
 Practically husband and wife.
 Definitely soul-mates.